thesandboxchicago/wireguard-installer-manager/.github/README.md

 wget https://raw.githubusercontent.com/complexorganizations/wireguard-install/master/wireguard-server.sh -P /etc/wireguard/
 bash /etc/wireguard/wireguard-server.sh
 ```
-The first time you run it, you'll have to follow the assistant and answer a few questions to setup your VPN server.
+The first time you run it, you'll have to follow the assistant and answer a few questions to set up your VPN server.

 ***Client Installation***
 ```